hayfield/SRJS/README.md

 To compare the type of marker that is visible, the type name needs to be prefixed by `SRJS`, so `MARKER_ROBOT` in Python becomes `SRJS.MARKER_ROBOT` in SRJS.

 `robot.see()` in SRJS accepts two parameters.
 The first is the `width` of the image, the second the `height`.
 This differs from the Python API which accepts a single `res` parameter.
-These dimensions are optional and will default to `800x600`.
+These dimensions are optional and will default to an `800x600` image.

 ##### Python
 ```python